Care at NUH

 • Risk of hypoglycaemia: Exercise can lead to hypoglycaemia (low blood sugar), both during and after physical activity.
 The likelihood of experiencing hypoglycemia increases with certain types of exercise (see below) and longer durations.
 Additionally, the risk may persist up to 24 hours post-exercise.

 • Temporary glucose increase: Some forms of intense exercise, such as high-intensity interval training (HIIT), weightlifting or sprinting, can cause a temporary rise in blood glucose levels.
-However, similar to the risk of hypoglycemia, individuals may experience a heightened risk of low blood sugar in the 24 hours following these intense activities.
+However, following that, individuals may experience a heightened risk of low blood sugar in the 24 hours following these intense activities.

 TYPES OF EXERCISE AND THEIR EFFECT ON BLOOD GLUCOSE DURING EXERCISE